statnett/Talk2PowerSystem_UI/docs/developers-guide.md

 src/assets/data/questions.json
 ```

-This file contains a structured list of questions used within the `chat-questions` component.
+This file contains a structured list of questions used within the `questions` component.
 Make sure the format remains consistent when updating the content.

 ## Project Info Generation
 ### Overview